rjrjswrdvi/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 https://app.camunda.com/jenkins/view/All/job/camunda.com-new%20(live)/
 If everything is ok with it, you check your change under downloads page.

-In case you don't have permissions for this repository please ask SRE for help.
+In case you don't have permissions for this repository please ask INFRA for help.

 # Check Docker Images